-- 52. Any person who advisedly attempts to effect any of the following purposes, that is to say- - (a) to seduce any person serving in Her Majesty's naval, military or air forces or any police officer from his duty and allegiance to Her Majesty; or - (b) to incite any such person to commit an act of mutiny or any traitorous or mutinous act; or - (c) to incite any such persons to make or endeavour to make a mutinous assembly, shall be guilty of a felony and shall be liable to imprisonment for life.
+- 54. Any person who advisedly attempts to effect any of the following purposes, that is to say- - (a) to seduce any person serving in Her Majesty's naval, military or air forces or any police officer from his duty and allegiance to Her Majesty; or - (b) to incite any such persons to commit an act of mutiny or any traitorous or mutinous act; or - (c) to incite any such persons to make or endeavour to make a mutinous assembly, shall be guilty of a felony and shall be liable to imprisonment for life.

-Aiding soldiers or police officers in acts of mutiny
+Aiding soldiers or policemen in act of mutiny

-- 53. Any person who- - (a) aids, abets, or is accessory to, any act or mutiny by, or - (b) incites to sedition or to disobedience to any lawful order given by a superior officer, any non-commissioned officer or private of Her Majesty's naval, military or air forces or any police officer, shall be guilty of a misdemeanour.
+- (a) aids, abets, or is accessory to, any act of mutiny by; or - (b) incites to sedition or to disobedience to any lawful order given by a superior officer, any non-commissioned officer or private of Her Majesty's naval, military or air forces or any police officer, shall be guilty of a misdemeanour.

-Inducing soldiers or police officers to desert
+Inducing soldiers or policemen to desert

-- 54. Any person who, by any means whatever, directly or indirectly- - (a) procures or persuades or attempts to procure or persuade to desert, or - (b) aids, abets or is accessory to the deserting of, or - (c) having reason to believe he is a deserter, harbours or aids in concealing, any non-commissioned officer or private of the said naval, military or air forces or any police officer shall be guilty of a misdemeanour and shall be liable to imprisonment for 6 months.
+- 56. Any person who, by any means whatever, directly or indirectly - - (a) procures or persuades or attempts to procure or persuade to desert; or - (b) aids, abets or is accessory to the desertion of; or - (c) having reason to believe he is a deserter, harbours or aids in concealing;

+any non-commissioned officer or private of the said naval, military or air forces or any police officer shall be guilty of a misdemeanour and shall be liable to imprisonment for six months.

-Aiding prisoners of war to escape
+Aiding prisoner of war to escape

-- (a) knowingly and advisedly aids an alien enemy of Her Majesty, being a prisoner of war in the Gilbert Islands, whether such prisoner is confined in a prison or elsewhere, or is suffered to be at large on his parole, to escape from his prison or place of confinement, or, if he is at large on his parole, to escape from the islands, shall be guilty of a felony, and shall be liable to imprisonment for life; - (b) negligently and unlawfully permits the escape of any such person as is mentioned in the last preceding paragraph, shall be guilty of a misdemeanour.
+- (a) knowingly and advisedly aids an alien enemy of Her Majesty, being a prisoner of war in Solomon Islands, whether such prisoner is confined in a prison or elsewhere, or is suffered to be at large on his parole, to escape from his prison or place of confinement, or, if he is at large on his parole, to escape from Solomon Islands, shall be guilty of a felony, and shall be liable to imprisonment for life; - (b) negligently and unlawfully permits the escape of any such person as is mentioned in the last preceding paragraph, shall be guilty of a misdemeanour.